 Cash and cash equivalents include cash on hand and all highly liquid investments with an original maturity of three months or less when purchased.
-Our cash equivalents are held in prime money market investments with strong sponsor organizations which are monitored on a continuous basis.
+The Company's cash equivalents are held in prime money market investments with strong sponsor organizations which are monitored on a continuous basis.